jajunk/LightHouseLinuxMasterMDFiles/01 - Introduction to Linux/Linux Operating System Structure.md

    - Examples include password files and networking configurations.
    - When you need to tweak system settings (like changing the hostname), you'll find the relevant files here¹.

-Remember, Linux is like a well-organized toolbox—each directory serves a specific purpose, contributing to the overall functionality of the system!

 - [(1) Linux Directory Structure Explained for Beginners.](https://linuxhandbook.com/linux-directory-structure/.)
 - [(2) What is Linux? {Understanding Linux Operating System} - phoenixNAP.](https://phoenixnap.com/kb/what-is-linux.)